-I still have tweaking to do on this design, but over all, I do like it.
+I still have tweaking to do with this design, but overall, I do like it.
 It wasn’t easy to install, but that is another story.
-Let;s just say I was up to 1 am trying to figure out how to configure it.
+Let’s just say I was up to 1 am trying to figure out how to configure it.
 The directions to install was not very clear, but eventually, I figured it out, 6 hours later.

 Why am I changing up so much on Seduction in the Kitchen?
 First was the new host.
 Next was the recipe card, then came the index.
 Now it is the over all design.
 Honestly, I am trying to make a new beginning for this food blog.

 The outage I had back in June opened my eyes up.
 It was that outage that forced my hand with the switching of my hosting.
 After I did that, I realized the potential this blog had.

 When I started Seduction 4 years ago, it was to impress a man.
 Plus I was in the cast on bed rest and I needed to keep busy.
 From that, I subconsciously used Seduction to help find myself.
 This food blog helped became my therapy to overcome the abuse my ex-husband put me through.